zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

+# Investigate a Soccer Dataset

 ### What I learned

-* typical data analysis process and formulate questions around datasets
+* typical data analysis process and how to formulate questions around datasets
 * data wrangling
-* analysis and communicating results
+* analysis (multiple variable exploration) and communication of results
 * vectorized operations in NumPy and Pandas
 * data visualization with Matplotlib